GeneralNuisance0/OU-EN-VCCV-Custom-Dictionary-For-Arachne/README.md

 You can find more about Lyric Parser here > https://snowphones.weebly.com/lyric-parser-20.html

 ## How to use
-To use this dictionary, download it and put it as is in the `Plugins` folder at the root of Open Utau.
+To use this dictionary, download it and put it as is in the root folder in your installation of Arachne -TARANTULA II-.
 To check if it works, you can type `abilities`.
 If you see a `dd` sound, it does!

 ![Abilities with custom dictionary comparison](https://i.imgur.com/ibwkETQ.png)